TerrifyingBridge/PlanetarySystemsProject/Chapter 1 Two Body Problem/1.4 Canonical Orbital Elements/Description.md

 | [Concluding Thoughts](#concluding-thoughts) | Reflective thoughts about the chapter itself, the self imposed exercises I worked through, and the coding project I made for the section. |

 ## Self Imposed Exercises
 Since most of this section was focusing on canonical coordinates using the orbital elements and what they are, there wasn't too much that was left as an exercise to the reader.
 However, there is an extra little bit of work I wanted to get some practice in for this section.
 During this section, the book gives 5 different sets of canonical coordinates, as well as their generating function.
 I thought it would be fun to derive them and get some practice working with generating functions (since I am fairly certain I never saw them during my undergraduate studies).

 However, I am ***not*** going to be deriving the first set of canonical coordiates, which are the Delauney variables.
 This is mostly because I don't entirely understand their derivation, and the book just states what they are at the beginning.
+On a related note, I am only going to derive the first two coordinate sets.
+This is because there isn't any commentary for the book for the 3rd unnamed coordinate set, and after the first two unnamed sets, the process gets redundant and easy to see where it is going.
 Regardless, to make sure we're on the same page, here are the Delauney variables.

 $$
 \begin{aligned}